-- after September 30, 1986, and the surviving spouse was covered under the Plan at the time of death. - (10) Any eligible dependent child of the deceased retiree, teacher, State employee, member of the General Assembly, former member of the General Assembly, or Disability Income Plan beneficiary, provided the child was covered at the time of death of the retiree, teacher, State employee, member of the General Assembly, former member of the General Assembly, or Disability Income Plan beneficiary, (or was in posse at the time and is covered at birth under this Part), or was covered under the Plan on September 30, 1986.
+- (8)(9) Surviving spouses of deceased retirees and surviving spouses of deceased teachers, State employees, and members of the General Assembly provided the death of the former Plan member occurred after September 30, 1986, and the surviving spouse was covered under the Plan at the time of death. - (10) Any eligible dependent child of the deceased retiree, teacher, State employee, member of the General Assembly, former member of the General Assembly, or Disability Income Plan beneficiary, provided the child was covered at the time of death of the retiree, teacher, State employee, member of the General Assembly, former member of the General Assembly, or Disability Income Plan beneficiary, (or was in posse at the time and is covered at birth under this Part), or was covered under the Plan on September 30, 1986.
 An eligible surviving dependent child can remain covered until age 19, or age 26 if a full-time student, or indefinitely if certified as incapacitated under G.S.
 135-40.1(3)b.G.S.
+135-39.13(5)b.

-135-39.13(5)b. - (11a)(11) Retired teachers, State employees, and members of the General Assembly with less than 10 years of retirement service credit, provided the teachers and State employees were first hired on or after October 1, 2006, and the members first took office on or after February 1, 2007. - (12)Notwithstanding the provisions of G.S.
-135-40.11, G.S.
-135-39.23 employees former covered by the provisions of 135 40.2(a)(6),G.S.
-135-39.14 and their spouses and eligible dependent children who were covered by the Plan at the time of the separation from employees' service pursuant G.S.
+(11a)(11) Retired teachers, State employees, and members of the General Assembly with less than 10 years of retirement service credit, provided the teachers and State employees were first hired on or after October 1, 2006, and the members first took office on or after February 1, 2007.

+- (12)Notwithstanding the provisions of G.S.
+135-40.11, G.Š.
+135-39.23 employees by the provisions covered of and spouses and eligible 135-40.2(a)(6),G.S.
+135-39.14 their dependent children who were covered by the Plan at the time of the former employees' separation from service pursuant G.S.
 135-40.2(a)(6), G.S.
 135-39.14, following expiration of the former employees' coverage provided by G.S.
 135-40.2(a)(6).
 G.S.
 135-39.14.
 Election of coverage under this subdivision shall be made within 90 days after the termination of coverage provided under G.S.
 135-40.2(a)(6).G.S.
-135-39.14. - (13) Firemen, Firefighters, rescue squad workers, and members of the national guard, their eligible spouses, and eligible dependent children. - d) A foster child is covered as a dependent child (i) if living in a regular parent-child relationship with the expectation that the employee will continue to rear the child into adulthood, (ii) if at the time of enrollment, or at the time a foster child relationship is established, whichever occurs first, the employee applies for coverage for such child and submits evidence of a bona fide foster child relationship, identifying the foster child by name and setting forth all relevant aspects of the relationship, (iii) if the claims processor accepts the foster child as a participant through a separate written document identifying the foster child by name and specifically recognizing the foster child relationship, and (iv) if at the time a claim is incurred, the foster child relationship, as identified by the employee, continues to exist.
-Children placed in a home by a welfare agency which obtains control of, and provides for maintenance of the child, are not eligible participants. - Coverage of a dependent child may be extended beyond the 19th birthday under the following conditions:
+135-39.14. - (13) Firemen, Firefighters, rescue squad workers, and members of the national guard, their eligible spouses, and eligible dependent children. - (d) A foster child is covered as a dependent child (i) if living in a regular parent-child relationship with the expectation that the employee will continue to rear the child into adulthood, (ii) if at the time of enrollment, or at the time a foster child relationship is established, whichever occurs first, the employee applies for coverage for such child and submits evidence of a bona fide foster child relationship, identifying the foster child by name and setting forth all relevant aspects of the relationship, (iii) if the claims processor accepts the foster child as a participant through a separate written document identifying the foster child by name and specifically recognizing the foster child relationship, and (iv) if at the time a claim is incurred, the foster child relationship, as identified by the employee, continues to exist.
+Children placed in a home by a welfare agency which obtains control of, and provides for maintenance of the child, are not eligible participants.

+Coverage of a dependent child may be extended beyond the 19th birthday under the following conditions: